 Tippi Hedren: The Last Hitchcock Blonde and the Worst Off

-As Melanie Daniels, the tweed suited beauty in The Birds, Hedren became an icon of the meticulously groomed self-possessed WASP for which Hitchcock films are famous.
-The clothing worn by Hedren in the film have become symbolic of an entire way of dressing: tailored, expensive, polished, with not a blonde hair out of place.
-Until the swarm of birds arrive, of course.
+As Melanie Daniels, the tweed-suited beauty in The Birds, Hedren became an icon of the meticulously groomed self-possessed WASP for which Hitchcock films are famous.
+The clothing worn by Hedren in the film has become symbolic of an entire way of dressing: tailored, expensive, polished, with not a blonde hair out of place.
+Until the swarm of birds arrives, of course.
 The images of Melanie Daniels in her perfectly prim suit with her coiffure picked apart by the wicked black birds are among the most instantly recognizable in American film history.
-To show how famous Tippi Hedren became for being attacked by birds while still looking fabulous, the proof is that Mattel actually made a Barbie doll replica, complete with prim suit and flock of birds.
+To show how famous Hedren became for being attacked by birds while still looking fabulous, the proof is that Mattel actually made a Barbie doll replica, complete with a prim suit and flock of birds.

 The Hitchcock Blonde as Style Inspiration